astropy/pyregion/docs/installation.rst

 **Requirements**

 Being based on pyparsing module, pyparsing need to be installed to use pyregion.
-Optionally, you also requires pywcs module installed for coordinate conversion.
 Displaying regions is supported for matplotlib.
 Some example uses wcsaxes.

 By default, pyregion build a filtering module, which requires a C compiler.